p1337/openhaystack_Deepsleep/Firmware/ESP32/README.md

 Note that the firmware is just a proof-of-concept and currently only implements advertising a single static key.
 This means that **devices running this firmware are trackable** by other devices in proximity.

+## Changes

+I have implemented light sleep which drops power usage from 40ma on average down to 10ma while using a ESP32 OLED wemos dev board available on aliexpress
 ## Requirements

 To change and rebuild the firmware, you need Espressif's IoT Development Framework (ESP-IDF).